-The global livestock monitoring market size was estimated at USD 5.9 billion in 2021 and is expected to hit around USD 16.4 billion by 2030, expanding growth at a compound annual growth rate (CAGR) of 12.03% over the forecast period 2022 to 2030.
+The global livestock monitoring market size was estimated at USD 5.6 billion in 2022 and is expected to hit around USD 23.35 billion by 2032, expanding growth at a compound annual growth rate (CAGR) of 15.4% over the forecast period from 2023 to 2032.
 Because of smart IoT sensors, animal agriculture will likely experience a big revolution.

 Livestock management, also called as livestock monitoring or precision livestock farming, utilize IoT-enabled sensors to analyse and check the wellbeing of livestock, most often cattle.
 Keeping track of farm animals and other livestock is essential due to the expanding scale of the livestock business.
 A novel solution called a livestock monitoring system uses sensors, GPS, and other tools and techniques, as well as integrating them with a network protocol for information sharing.

 On-site tracking devices provide information on the whereabouts and physical condition of the animals rather than solely relying on farmer observation.
 Farmers may monitor the general health of their animals, including reproduction, feeding routines, and hygiene, with the help of hardware sensors.
 Farmers can be alerted when an illness is barely starting by monitoring their heart rate, blood pressure, digestion, respiration, temperature, and other bodily functions with the help of connected sensors and wearable technologies.
 IoT technologies would make it easier for animal owners to improve agricultural productivity.

 A significant increase in animal disease outbreaks in recent years has increased the need for animal tracking solutions.
 Farmers will be able to quickly treat and stop the spread of fatal diseases as a result.
 Furthermore, government initiatives for animal traceability programmes are probably going to be very important in encouraging the adoption of useful hardware options like injectable tags, RIFD tags, and neck/collar tags.

 USD 6.43 Billion